2023 AGENDA

 3:00pm - 4:30pm | Palladium B

-Interactive Session: Handling Birds of Prey and Exotic Animals
+Interactive Session: Safe Capture and Transport of Wild, Injured Birds of Prey and Reptiles

 SPEAKERS: Mandy Feavel | Eric McBeth